AstroPathJHU/MaSS/README.md

 ## ***Section 8:	Image QA QC utility***
 ### Section 8.1 Description/ running instructions
 In order to assess the performance of the cell phenotype algorithms on a large quantity of images, an algorithm was developed to selectively sample images and create modified visual displays of those images.
-This algorithm is a secondary program which must be downloaded and installed separately, it is called CreateImageQAQC.
+This algorithm is a secondary application which must be downloaded and installed separately, it is called CreateImageQAQC.
 This code must be run after the MaSS protocol as it relies on the tmp_inform_data directory the MaSS tool creates.
-The code is also relatively simple to run from a cmd prompt using the following:
+The code is relatively simple to run from a cmd prompt using the following:

-CALL "C:\Program Files\Astropath\ CreateImageQAQC \application \ CreateImageQAQC.exe" "*DIR \inform_data\Phenotyped" "MXX" “*DIR \BatchID_XX.xlsx”
+- CALL "C:\Program Files\Astropath\ CreateImageQAQC \application \ CreateImageQAQC.exe" "*DIR \inform_data\Phenotyped" "MXX" “*DIR \BatchID_XX.xlsx”

-Again replacing *DIR with the corresponding paths, MXX with the sample name, and BatchID_XX with the name of the batch file.
-Unless changed during installation the path to the executable will be ‘C:\Program Files\Astropath\MaSS\application’.
+Replace ```*DIR``` with the corresponding paths, ```MXX``` with the sample name, and ```MergeConfig_XX``` with the name of the merge configuration file.
+Unless changed during installation the path to the executable will be ```‘C:\Program Files\Astropath\MaSS\application’```.
 If the installation path is different, this should also be changed.

+The .mat file is also available in the github directory for use in matlab.

+### Section 8.2 Workflow Description
+The code first selects images for quality control based on user specifications.
+Only, images containing at least 60 tumor cells and images with at least 75 percent tissue coverage are considered for each sample.
+If a tumor cell designation is not included in the BatchID table, the tumor cell search criteria is removed.
+If less than 20 fields in the sample meet the search criteria, the minimum tissue coverage requirement is reduced by 6.25 percent.
+This is repeated until 20 fields meet the search criteria or the field tissue coverage search criteria decreases below 50 percent.
+If 20 fields or less than 20 fields are selected then performance testing is carried out on all fields.
+If more than 20 fields are selected, then the 20 highest designated ‘Immune’ cell density fields are selected for performance testing.

+To assess assigned co-expression, pie charts are created to show cell proportions in each field, shown on the left.
+The first pie chart shows portions of all cells in the field, while the others display the proportion of cell lineages expressing each expression marker type.
+In this way, it is easy to see if expression patterns assigned correlate with current biological understanding of antibody performance.
+A heat map of log2 detected mean intensity in cells vs their assigned lineage phenotypes is also generated.
+When the phenotype algorithms are performing correctly high opal intensity should correlate with the marker it is labeling.
+For example, CD8 is labeled by Opal 540, if the phenotype is performing well there should be high intensity in the Opal 540 - CD8 rectangle.

+While these metrics aid in performance assessment, visual inspection is the final verdict.
+To do this cell stamp mosaics are generated for each marker.
+In each mosaic, 50 cell stamps are randomly sampled from the image, 25 of which were centered on positive cells and 25 centered on negative cells.
+In these image stamps, the image segmentation in red as well as a grey scale of the component being detected is displayed.
+In order to assess the global context and performance of cells in each image, full size composite images are also generated.
+Full size composites are generated displaying each antibody separately as well as together, both with and without the segmentation overlaid on top.

+### Section 8.3 Output

+The code creates output into a QA_QC subfolder under the ```*DIR\MXX\inform_data\Phenotyped\Results``` folder created in the MaSS protocol.
+| +-- Tables_QA_QC
+      - These are the MaSS results tables for these images, placed here for referencing convience if further testing is desired.
+| +-- ImageQA_QCLog.txt
+      - This log file details the number of hotspot fields chosen, as well as time stamps for the image output, the figure output, and completion time of the program.
+| +-- Phenotype
+| | +-- All_Markers: three types of image output, designated by the following extensions after the image coordinate brackets
+        - ‘_cleaned_phenotype_image’
+        - This image shows the full image with all component layers
+        - The color-marker pairs are indicated in the bottom left hand corner of the image
+        -	Assigned phenotypes are indicated by the dots overlaid on the sample
+        -	Lineage markers assignment is designated by the color of the circle while expression markers are by the horizontal strips of each cell